-- (a) Transfer.
+(a) Transfer.
 Transferring to another department with a use for the item is the best method of disposition.
 A department wishing to accept an item available for transfer shall notify Purchasing and receive approval for the transfer.
 Both the transferring and receiving departments must update their inventory records to document the disposition of the item.
-The Surplus Transfer Form can be found on the intranet under Forms-Purchasing. - (b) Sale.
-There are several methods of selling excess and surplus items. - (1) Auctions.
-The City contracts with auctioning services to sell items to the highest bidder at advertised public auctions. - (2) Sealed Bids.
-The Purchasing Manager may determine that items shall be sold at sealed bid sale.
-Public notice of the sale is made and solicitations are mailed to prospective bidders.
-This method assures reaching a large number of prospective bidders and allows potential purchasers from outside the immediate geographic area to participate in the bidding. - (3) Commercial Markets.
-The Purchasing Manager may determine that items may be offered for sale to established commercial markets.
-Candidates for this method of sale include antiques, art and specialized equipment. - (4) Sale of Scrap.
+The Surplus Transfer Form can be found on the intranet under Forms-Purchasing.

+(b) Sale.
+There are several methods of selling excess and surplus items.

+(1) Auctions.
+The City contracts with auctioning services to sell items to the highest bidder at advertised public auctions or via online auctions.

+(2) Sealed Bids.
+The Purchasing Division may determine that items shall be sold at sealed bid sale.
+Public notice of the sale is made and solicitations are sent to prospective bidders, if any are known.
+This method assures reaching a large number of prospective bidders and allows potential purchasers from outside the immediate geographic area to participate in the bidding.

+(3) Commercial Markets.
+The Purchasing Division may determine that items may be offered for sale to established commercial markets.
+Candidates for this method of sale include antiques, art and specialized equipment.

+(4) Sale of Scrap.
 Many items that are no longer usable may have a residual value.
 The Purchasing Division may arrange for the sale of scrap items with the money returned to City's general fund.

-- (5) Posted Prices.
-From time to time, where there is no regular market and demand is erratic, an item may be marked with a pre-established price and sold to the public on a first-come basis. - (c) Trade-In.
-The Purchasing Manager may determine that it is advantageous to the City to seek bids on replacement items with the bidders allowing/offering trade allowance and no trade allowance pricing.
-Award may be made in the manner that is most advantageous to the City. - (d) Cannibalization.
+(5) Posted Prices.
+From time to time, where there is no regular market and demand is erratic, an item may be marked with a pre-established price and sold to the public on a first-come basis.

+(c) Trade-In.
+The Purchasing Division may determine that it is advantageous to the City to seek bids on replacement items with the bidders allowing/offering trade allowance and no trade allowance pricing.
+Award may be made in the manner that is most advantageous to the City.

+(d) Cannibalization.
 Disassembling an item to use its components for repair or maintenance of a similar item is authorized only if cannibalization has more value and benefit than disposal or trade-in of the item.
-The Purchasing Manager must grant approval before an item is cannibalized and removed from the Department's property list. - (e) Donation.
+The Purchasing Manager must grant approval before an item is cannibalized and removed from the Department's property list.

+(e) Donation.
 Only the City Council may dispose of an item by donation to a party outside of City government if the item has a value in excess of \$50,000.
-Items valued at less than \$50,000 shall be approved by the City Manager. - (f) Waste Disposal Hazardous Materials.
+Items valued at less than \$50,000 shall be approved by the City Manager.

+(f) Waste Disposal Hazardous Materials.
 There are strict federal and State laws regarding the disposal of hazardous materials.
 Departments that generate hazardous materials shall use City contracts for the proper disposal of these materials.
 Disposal of hazardous materials shall be directed by the City's Fire Chief or environmental specialist.
 Departments shall contact the Fire Chief or environmental specialist before moving, transferring or selling any hazardous materials.
+No hazardous substances, wastes, liquids, or materials are to be stored in the Stores warehouse.